What is the VPP?

 The VPP (Virtual Postgraduate Platform) is a collaborative platform for the AHRC- and M3C-funded Midlands3Cities Doctoral Training Partnership.
 It is a single online space for Midlands3Cities Doctoral Researchers, Supervisors, Site Directors and Administrators.

 - Training database where you can search for professional courses and MA modules

 What's New on the VPP

-- Talking Heads - a series of workshops to train students in the fundamentals of interviewing people in the arts for a variety of media: TV, radio, live festivals, and print journalism.
-Information will be sent out by the end of the week about this event
+- Updated!!
+Talking Heads - a series of workshops to train students in the fundamentals of interviewing people in the arts for a variety of media: TV, radio, live festivals, and print journalism.
+Information can be found using this link http://bit.ly/1JXOLm2

 Midlands3Cities Doctoral Training Partnership (M3C DTP) is a collaboration between six universities - Birmingham City University, De Montfort University, Nottingham Trent University, University of Birmingham, University of Leicester and University of Nottingham.
 The M3C DTP provides combined research expertise for the personal and professional development of the next generation of arts and humanities doctoral researchers.
 Through the partnership, we aim to deliver excellence in all aspects of research supervision and training.
 The M3C DTP facilitates high quality supervision and access to a wide range of facilities and support networks across our 6 campuses and many external creative industry partners.